HAFixAgent: History-Aware Program Repair Agent: Results

 \subsubsection{Approach}

-We compare HAFixAgent against two SOTA baselines on shared bug subsets: \textit{RepairAgent} (829 bugs) and \textit{BIRCH-feedback} (371 multi-hunk bugs).
-For \textit{RepairAgent}, our direct comparison uses the set of bugs they reported as correctly patched, as their full list of plausible bug IDs is unavailable; we also report their published aggregated counts (Section \ref{subsec:baselines}) for reference.
+To ensure a fair comparison, we replicate the two SOTA baselines on the same LLM used by \appname (DeepSeek-V3.2-Exp), eliminating the model confound present in prior work.
+We compare \appname against \textit{RepairAgent}~\cite{bouzenia2024repairagent} on all 854 Defects4J bugs and \textit{BIRCH-feedback}~\cite{nashid2025characterizing} on 371 multi-hunk bugs (244~SFMH + 127~MFMH), matching their original scope.
 To analyze performance across different bug types, we categorize results by our four bug types (SL, SH, SFMH, MFMH).
-We pay special attention to the multi-hunk categories (SFMH and MFMH), as their need for coordinated changes may make them more sensitive to historical context. \textit{BIRCH-feedback} serves as a strong baseline for this specific subset.
+We pay special attention to the multi-hunk categories (SFMH and MFMH), as their need for coordinated changes may make them more sensitive to historical context.